 Ten colorful murals decorate the buildings of the area.
-Some of them are easily found from the main road, while others are hidden on the sides of various restaurants and shops.
+Some of them are easily found on the main road, while others are hidden on the sides of various restaurants and shops.

 Since the parking in the town is limited and all the murals are located in the vicinity, it’s better to take a walk and check them out yourself!

-Your mural route will include the Village Battery, the Agency, Noisy Water Winery, Old Barrel Tea Co., Tall Pines Beer and Wine Garden, Unique Boutique, Happy Trails Gift Shop, Hall of Flame burgers, and 25th in Mid.
+Your mural route will include the Village Battery, the Agency, Noisy Water Winery, Old Barrel Tea Co., Unique Boutique, Happy Trails Gift Shop, Hall of Flame Burgers, and 25th in Mid.

 Start your day with a morning coffee at Zocca Coffee and Tea.
 This cozy local coffee shop will delight you with a great selection of coffee and tea, great staff, and a relaxing atmosphere.

 Enjoy your meal at the cafe offering delicious sandwiches, grilled breakfast burritos, grilled lunch paninis, and other styles of burritos.
 There are plenty of vegetarian options and take-away is available.

 Zocca Coffee and Tea is open daily from 7 am to 2 pm.